jezhiggins/rillet.js/README.md

 * `Range.prototype.forEach(fn)` applies `fn` to each item in the sequence
 * `Range.prototype.first()` return the first value in the sequence, or throws if the sequence is empty
 * `Range.prototype.firstOrDefault(defaultValue)` return the first value in the sequence, or the defaultValue if the sequence is empty
+* `Range.prototype.last()` return the last value in the sequence, or throws if the sequence is empty.
+Will never return if the sequence is unbounded.
+* `Range.prototype.lastOrDefault(defaultValue)` return the last value in the sequence, or the defaultValue if the sequence is empty.
+Will never return if the sequence is unbounded.